2016 World Junior Ice Hockey Championships – Division II

-The 2016 IIHF Ice Hockey U20 World Championship Division II were the two international ice hockey tournaments organized by the International Ice Hockey Federation.
+The 2016 IIHF Ice Hockey U20 World Championship Division II was a pair of international ice hockey tournaments organized by the International Ice Hockey Federation.
 Division II A was contested in Elektrėnai, Lithuania and Division II B in Novi Sad, Serbia.
 These tournaments represent the fourth and fifth tiers of the World Junior Ice Hockey Championships.

 Division II A

 The Division II A tournament was played in Elektrėnai, Lithuania, from 13 to 19 December 2015.